Faeli42/HS_apps/MT_odds_calculator/readme.txt

+SEE THE "2022 MT EXPECTATIONS.DOCX" FILE TO UNDERSTAND THE PURPOSE OF THE APP

 MT_odds app by @Faeli42 was developed using Java language / IntelliJIdea environment.

 To run it, you might need to update your JDK: